California Burning: Wildfires run rampant across state

 A 32-year-old man was arrested on charges he set the Cranston Fire and several others in Riverside County.

-Near Yosemite, the Ferguson fire continues to grow, now at 41, 576 acres and 26 percent contained.
+Near Yosemite, the Ferguson Fire continues to grow, now at 41, 576 acres and 26 percent contained.
 As the fire inches closer, visitors to the park forced to leave.
 Thick smoke is everywhere.

 "They closed the Half Dome yesterday," said park visitor Vivek Vishal.
 "Everyone was to leave the park by 12."